JimMoyle/CimDiskImage-PowerShell/Help/Mount-CimDiskImage.md

 ```

 ## Description
 This will mount a cim file to a drive letter or directory of your choosing, allowing you to browse the contents.
-Remember to use the -Passthru Parameter to get output
+Remember to use the -PassThru Parameter to get output

 ## Examples